firefly-oss/lib-utils/README.md

 A collection of utility classes for common operations in Java applications.

+## Overview

+The lib-utils library provides a set of powerful utilities to simplify common tasks in Java applications.
+The primary component is the `TemplateRenderUtil` class, which offers comprehensive template rendering capabilities using FreeMarker.

 ## Features

 ### Template Rendering (FreeMarker)

 The `TemplateRenderUtil` class provides utilities for rendering FreeMarker templates to HTML, PDF, and image formats with extensive customization options.
+Key capabilities include:

+- **Flexible Template Sources**: Render templates from files or strings
+- **Multiple Output Formats**: Generate HTML, PDF, or image outputs
+- **Customizable PDF Options**: Control page size, margins, fonts, and security
+- **Performance Optimization**: Template caching for improved performance
+- **Advanced Features**: Processing hooks, shared variables, and asynchronous rendering

+### Tutorial Documentation

+Detailed tutorials are available in the `tutorials` directory:

+1. **Introduction to TemplateRenderUtil**: Basic concepts and usage
+2. **Template Syntax and Structure**: FreeMarker template syntax guide
+3. **PDF Customization Options**: Detailed PDF configuration options
+4. **Advanced Features**: Template caching, hooks, async rendering, and more

 ## Table of Contents